CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 Please ensure that the security contact information is consistent with distribution metadata, e.g. in the `META.json` file [3].

-Add note about also copying cpan-security on the notification if the security issue is a 0-day vulnerability or is otherwise urgent.
+Add note about also copying CPANSec on the notification if help is required triaging the issue, or if the issue is being actively exploited.
+CPANSec provides support to reporters and maintainers in assessing the appropriate response, and in case the maintainer(s) are unreachable.
 For example

-> If this is a 0-day vulnerability that is actively being exploited,
+> If you would like any help with triaging the issue, or if the issue
-> please copy the report to the CPAN Security Group (CPANSec) at
+> is being activly exploited, please copy the report to the CPAN
-> <cpan-security@security.metacpan.org>.
+> Security Group (CPANSec) at <cpan-security@security.metacpan.org>.

 It is important to advise users not to report security vulnerabilities in public, e.g.